 Acre used to be the Crusaders’ base for shipping to Europe the treasures from the Holy Land.
 It has witnessed those intrigues, bloody conquests and greedy warriors.
 They say it is one of the oldest continuously inhabited sites in the region.
-Today Acre’s population is mixed with Jews and Arabs.
-Most Arabs are Muslims and Christians.
+Today Acre is an amalgam of cultures and languages.

 Unfortunately, when I was there it was pouring cats and dogs, so I went to the market.